 Decorate their duds for a festive day.We love these simple heart button covers and these, too.
 Or how about a red dotted bow tie?

 Celebrate with a little pampering by giving mini manis and pedis.

-Load up your table with craft paper, doilies, foils, markers, crayons and paints to create homemade Valentines to deliver to Mom or Dad, a favorite sitter, and the grandparents.
+Load up your table with craft paper, doilies, foils, markers, crayons and paints to create homemade cards to deliver to Mom or Dad, a favorite sitter, and the grandparents.

 Snuggle in for family movie night.